 St. Catherine's School

-The 2015 NCGS Conference will provide educators with an innovative opportunity to engage in hands-on activities, participate in content-based discussions, share classroom materials, learn about web-based teaching resources, and exchange best practices for teaching girls.
+This conference will provide educators with an innovative opportunity to engage in hands-on activities, participate in content-based discussions, share classroom materials, learn about web-based teaching resources, and exchange best practices for teaching girls.
+It will also serve as a forum to examine the ways in which we can empower girls to shift the paradigm of female underrepresentation in STEAM careers as well as how best to incorporate the "A"-- artistic expression, creativity, and design thinking -- into STEAM education.

 NCGS is partnering with the New York State Association of Independent Schools (NYSAIS) to present a one-day professional development symposium: